Global Goals Week: Themes and Activities

+2024

+Global Goals Week 2024 will take place from September 20 to 29.

+2023

+Global Goals Week 2023 took place from September 15 to 24.
+To allow partners more flexibility, the calendar was expanded to host events from September 1 to October 15.

+World leaders gathered in New York for the opening of the 78th session of the General Assembly (UNGA 78) under the theme, “Rebuilding trust and reigniting global solidarity: Accelerating action on the 2030 Agenda and its Sustainable Development Goals towards peace, prosperity, progress and the sustainability for all.”
+The first day of the high-level General Debate was September 19.
+Heads of State and Government and ministers explored solutions to the intertwined global challenges to advance peace, security, and sustainable development.

+Heads of State and Government also gathered at UN Headquarters in New York on September 18-19 for the 2023 SDG Summit to review the implementation of the 2030 Agenda and its 17 Sustainable Development Goals (SDGs) and provide high-level political guidance on transformative and accelerated actions leading up to the target year of 2030 for achieving the Goals.

 2022

 Global Goals Week 2022 took place from September 16 to 25.
 To allow partners more flexibility, the calendar was expanded to host events from September 1 to October 15.

-The seventy-seventh session of the General Assembly opened on 13 September under the theme, “A watershed moment: transformative solutions to interlocking challenges.”
-The theme stems from the recognition that the world is at a critical moment in the history of the United Nations due to complex and interconnected crises, including the COVID-19 pandemic, the war in Ukraine, humanitarian challenges of unprecedented nature, a tipping point in climate change as well as growing concerns about threats to the global economy.
+The seventy-seventh session of the General Assembly opened on 13 September under the theme, "A watershed moment: transformative solutions to interlocking challenges."
+The theme stems from the recognition that the world is at a critical moment in the history of the United Nations due to complex and interconnected crises, including the COVID-19 pandemic, the Russian invasion of Ukraine, humanitarian challenges of unprecedented nature, a tipping point in climate change as well as growing concerns about threats to the global economy.

 2021

 Global Goals Week 2021 took place from September 17 to 26.
 Due to the COVID-19 pandemic, the calendar was expanded to host events from September 1 to October 15.
 Events and activations in 2021 were mostly virtual, but also included some in-person events around the world, as well as hybrid ones.

-Under the theme ‘Building Resilience through Hope’, and against the background of the COVID pandemic and global insecurity, the 2021 UN General Assembly’s opening underscored the need for greater urgency and ambition to end the pandemic and ensure an equitable and green recovery and accelerated implementation of the SDGs.
+Under the theme 'Building Resilience through Hope', and against the background of the COVID pandemic and global insecurity, the 2021 UN General Assembly's opening underscored the need for greater urgency and ambition to end the pandemic and ensure an equitable and green recovery and accelerated implementation of the SDGs.